rainforestapp/FrontendPractices/FolderStructure.md

 ## Routes

 These refer to actual pages in the application.
 They should be imported and rendered by the Router.
 Components can be defined within a route but they should only be used within that view.
 The main purpose for defining sub components within a view should be for organization or reuse within that view.
-For more generally reusable should be placed under the `Components` folder.
+More generally reusable components should be placed under the `Components` folder.

 ## Models